Encarta: Contents and features

 Encartas standard edition included approximately 50,000 articles, with additional images, videos and sounds.
 The premium editions contained over 62,000 articles and other multimedia content, such as 25,000 pictures and illustrations, over 300 videos and animations, and an interactive atlas with 1.8 million locations.
 Its articles were integrated with multimedia content and could include links to websites selected by its editors.
 Encartas articles in general were less lengthy and more summarized than the printed version of Encyclopædia Britannica or the online Wikipedia.
 Like most multimedia encyclopedias, Encartas articles tended to provide an overview of the subject rather than an exhaustive coverage and can only be viewed one at a time.

 A sidebar could display alternative views, essays, journals or original materials relevant to the topic.
 For example, when reading about computers, it featured annals since 1967 of the computer industry.
 Encarta also supported closed captioning for the hearing impaired.
 A separate program, called Encarta Research Organizer was included in early versions for gathering and organizing information and constructing a Word document-based report.
 Later versions included Encarta Researcher, a browser plugin to organize information from Encarta articles and web pages into research projects.
 Content copied from Encarta was appended with a copyright boilerplate message after the selection.
 The user interface allowed for viewing content with only images, videos, sounds, animations, 360-degree views, virtual tours, charts and tables or only interactives.

-Encarta was originally available for sale on 1–5 CD-ROMs or a DVD.
+Encarta was originally available for sale on 1–5 CD-ROMs or a DVD-ROM.
 Some new PCs were shipped with an OEM edition of Encarta.